lzzrhx/studies/01-dataing/obsidian/Semester 1/MAT101 - Diskret matematikk 1.md

 - NAND (AND + NOT)
 - NOR (OR + NOT)

 - - -

 ### Chapter 3 - The Logic of Quantified Statements:

 #### 3.1: Predicates and Quantified Statements I:

+> ... it was not till within the last few years that it has been realized how fundamental any and some are to the very nature of mathematics.
+> - A.N.
+Whitehead (1861-1947)

 **Predicate:**
 A predicate is a sentence that contains a finite number of variables and becomes a statement when specific values are substituted for the variables.
 The domain of a predicate variable is the set of all values that may be substituted in place of the variable.